 Goal: Students will use computer technology as a tool for communication and productivity both professionally and personally.

-- Students will demonstrate knowledge of computer concepts and terminology. - Students will use technology for communication and research with tools such as email and the Internet. - Students will create, store, retrieve and print appropriately formatted documents using assorted software such as word processors, spreadsheets, and other applications required by their field of study. - Students will demonstrate an understanding of the ethical use of current technologies.
+- Students will demonstrate knowledge of computer concepts and terminology. - Students will create, store, retrieve, and print formatted documents. - Students will evaluate ethical uses of technology.

 QUANTITATIVE LITERACY